 Hydrographic Science > Overview

 The USM Hydrographic Science Graduate Program began as a joint venture between the DMS and the Naval Oceanographic Office (NAVOCEANO).
 USM contributes the academic environment including faculty support, as well as research, educational facilities and equipment.
 NAVOCEANO and its Fleet Survey Team provide field support in the form of equipment loans and a multi-beam data collection platform; and students.
 The program received Category A recognition from the International Federation of Surveyors/ International Hydrographic Organization/International Cartographic Association International Board on Standards of Competence for Hydrographic Surveyors in April, 2000.
 In April 2011, the International Board re-certified the program at the Category A Level.
-To date, the program has awarded 143 Master’s Degrees in Hydrographic Science and two PhD’s in Marine Science (with an emphasis in Hydrographic Science).
+To date, the program has awarded 15/ Master’s Degrees in Hydrographic Science and two PhD’s in Marine Science (with an emphasis in Hydrographic Science).
 In past years, most students were one-year students sponsored by U.S. Government agencies or foreign navies and hydrographic offices.
-The last several years has seen an increase in non-sponsored students attending the two-year program due to the 100% job placement of program graduates.
+The last several years has seen an increase in non-sponsored students due to the 100% job placement of program graduates.

 Most students follow the accelerated one-year track, which includes two semesters of classroom lectures and practical exercises and one semester of application, combining for about 50 continuous weeks of study.
 Students may also choose to complete the program in two years and conduct research with the Hydrographic Science Research Center (HSRC).
 Only two-year students are eligible for assistantships.
 The degree awarded is a non-thesis masters in hydrographic science.